opconWizard/opcon-docs/docs/job-types/zos.md

 Pre-run conditions are provided as resource management and triggering functions for scheduled events.
 Pre-run conditions are logically associated to a production-scheduled event, such as a batch job.
-When SAM sends the LSAM a \"Start Job\" request, that request may have Pre-run conditions.
+When SAM sends the LSAM a "Start Job" request, that request may have Pre-run conditions.
 A file may be needed or a tape drive must be available or a non-scheduled task (e.g., CICS) must be down, before a job can execute.
 The Pre-run condition defines the resources required to execute a job successfully.